decred/dcrdocs/docs/getting-started/user-guides/decrediton-troubleshooting.md

 ## Running in debug mode

 To ease debugging of problems, you can run in debug mode in a terminal (command line console window).
-You need to open a terminal (`cmd.exe` in windows), navigate to the directory where decrediton is installed and then execute it:
+You need to open a terminal (`cmd.exe` in Windows), navigate to the directory where Decrediton is installed and then execute it:

 ```
 # Linux/macOS: